Local Control Accountability Plan (LCAP)

 LCAP and Comment Opportunity

-The 2018-19 DRAFT LCAP is available for review and comment.
+The 2023-2024 LCAP is available for review and comment.
 We look forward to hearing your comments and working with you as we transform lives through successful student outcomes!

 Student and Parents’ Guide: LCFF and LCAP